yltw27/voc-reminder/README.md

 ## TODOs

-* How to test locally
+* How to test heroku-postgres locally
 * PostgreSQL - CRUD
   * Save inputs into PostgreSQL on Heroku
   * Update data by text commands (測試/刪除/..)